The closest a recording has come to live.

 - Hard EVA carrying pouch, cable pouch.

-- Fully serviceable — every component disassemblable and replaceable.
+- Fully serviceable — every component can be disassembled and replaced.

 An instrument, finished by hand.